guilhermetavares/restkiss/docs/tutorial.rst

 .. note:

-    Restless has this pattern of pairs of methods for each of the RESTful HTTP verbs, list variant & detail variant.
+    Restkiss has this pattern of pairs of methods for each of the RESTful HTTP verbs, list variant & detail variant.

     ``create/create_detail`` handle ``POST``. ``update_list/update`` handle